nataliecclaire/reddit_bias_sentiment_detector/README.md

 - DataPreparation/reddit_data_phrases_replace_attribute.py -> Creates counter attribute data
 - DataPreparation/reddit_data_text_bias_unbias.py -> Creates test files of counter attribute augmented data

 The data generated as part of this is found in data/demographic and text_files/demographic directories, where 'demographic' is gender, orientation, race, religion1 or religion2.
+The txt files in folder text_files/ are used for train, validation and evaluation during fine-tuning the DialoGPT model using Debiasing methods.

 A brief description of files in data/religion1 is:

 - **religion2_muslims.txt**
     - This file contains Attribute set #1 (stereotypical negative descriptors for Target group Muslims)